rasmuswind-ai/rasmuswind-ai/README.md

 <br>
 I'm a 22-year-old self-taught full stack developer and DevOps specialist who strives to create easy-to-use, accessible, and quality work.

-I was in 2023 awarded the Danish ML-Prize winner, for my outstanding work in the tech field as an apprentice.
+I was in 2023 awarded the Danish ML-Prize, for my outstanding work in the tech field as an apprentice.

 Check out my portfolio website for more insight in who I am as a person, and my work.